Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 A cloudy outlook

 These providers will probably do their best to comply, not least because the EU is a huge market for them, but it seems doubtful that they'll be willing to share in any financial penalty imposed by the EU on one of their customers.
 Their lawyers aren't likely to allow SLA clauses along those lines, and even if they did, there would be a cost.
-DORA may therefore make cloud services more expensive for EU financial firms.
+DORA may, therefore, make cloud services more expensive for EU financial firms.

 The broader picture for DORA and a dash of economic theory

 DORA should result in a more reliable and robust customer experience across the board, which is unquestionably a welcome outcome and one that's sorely needed.
 Like it or not, there are still far too many "unplanned maintenance" events (often a euphemism for an IT systems update gone wrong) in banking and financial services.
-Customers have no sense of humour when it comes to accessing their money, and nor should they.
+Customers have no sense of humor when it comes to accessing their money, and nor should they.
 DORA is likely to raise the performance bar significantly.

 But there will be casualties.
 More strict regulation means that some smaller players will fall by the wayside, unable to absorb the increased costs of compliance.
 Consolidation of both financial services firms and their ICT providers is therefore likely to increase.
 We may end up with fewer - but larger - firms handling most of the available business.